eskay993/gamefiles/onimusha-warlords-hd/README.md

+### Note: I have since found that GE-Proton9-9 (and exactly this version) works with FMVs out of the box without needing to re-encode.
+Others have reported ealier versions of GE-Proton9 work as well, although they did not for me.
+Later versions do not work it seems.
+Try GE-Proton9-9 first before using the script.

 Script to fix FMVs not playing in Onimusha Warlords by re-encoding the videos from vc1 to mpgeg4.
 The script should find your Steam install of the game automatically.